 In discharging its responsibilities, the Compensation Committee works with members of our management, including our CEO.
-Our management assists the Compensation Committee by providing information on corporate and individual performance, market compensation data, and management's perspective on compensation matters.
-The Compensation Committee solicits and reviews our CEO's recommendations with respect to the compensation levels for individual executive officers other than himself based on the performance evaluation of each executive officer's manager and his own evaluation of the executive officer's performance.
+Our management assists the Compensation Committee by providing information on corporate and individual performance, market compensation data and management's perspective on compensation matters.
+The Compensation Committee solicits and reviews our CEO's recommendations with respect to the compensation levels for individual executive officers other than himself based on his performance evaluation of each executive officer.

-The Compensation Committee reviews and discusses these recommendations and proposals with our CEO and considers them as one factor in formulating the recommendations for the compensation for our executive officers, including our other Named Executive Officers.
+The Compensation Committee reviews and discusses these recommendations and proposals with our CEO and considers them as one factor in determining the compensation for our executive officers, including our other NEOs.
 Our CEO recuses himself from all discussions and recommendations regarding his own compensation.